 This is a unique opportunity to be on the frontlines of an important voter registration campaign targeting faith communities across the state.
 Interns will meet (via Zoom) with clergy, conduct training sessions, and distribute electoral literature to educate and inspire voters to cast their ballots.
 Both student interns and volunteers will partake in fulfilling work during this complicated, uncertain election season.

 As college students and members of the Virginia community, this is an opportunity to directly impact the lives of Virginians and the future of the Commonwealth.
 Gerrymandering (the deliberate manipulation of legislative district lines to benefit a party or individual), voter suppression, complicated voting processes, and confusing voter registration rules often make it hard to vote in Virginia.
 And voter turnout is low.
 In the 2016 presidential election, voter turnout for registered voters was just over 72% and voter turnout in the off-year elections in 2014 was only 40%.
-For college students, these numbers are even lower: 43.4% in the 2016 election and only 16.3% voter turnout in the 2014 Senate elections.
+For college students, these numbers are even lower: 43.4% in the 2016 election and only a 16.3% voter turnout in the 2014 Senate elections.

 While low voter turnout and voter suppression are disheartening, VICPP’s Civic Engagement Summer program provides a clear path to do something about these issues and increase accountability and representation across Virginia.
 As a VICPP intern, I know you will gain experience and political knowledge through an immersive, community-centered summer program.